Solid Cache in Rails 8: When the Database Is the Right Cache

 Solid Cache can also use your primary database connection pool.
 In fact, if you do not specify database, databases, or connects_to, Solid Cache falls back to ActiveRecord::Base connection pool.

-That means in the presence of a wrapping transaction, a cache write might not behave like an independent side effect.
-This is not always bad, but you need to understand it.
+This is convenient, but it comes with a non-obvious behavior: cache reads and writes can participate in your application transactions.
+Inside a wrapping transaction, a cache write might not behave like an independent side effect, the way it always does with Redis.
+That is not always bad, but you need to know it is happening.

 If you want caching to be operationally independent and predictable, a separate cache database is the calmer option.